apsosa/discord_scraping/README.md

 # discord_scraping
-Scraping messages from an discord channel
+Scraping messages from a discord channel